 Slips & Trips

 According to the HSE, over a third of non-fatal accidents at work are caused by slips or trips.
-A poor layout, the wrong materials used or a general disregard for health and safety is a huge contributing factor.
+A poor layout, the wrong materials used or a general disregard for health and safety is a huge contributing factors.

-Slips: Slips happen when the surface of your floors are slippery.
+Slips: Slips happen when the surface of your floors is slippery.
 This can be down to the wrong material used for the flooring (i.e slippery porcelain tiles), cleaning products, rainwater being walked in, ceiling leaks and spillages.

 Trips: Hazards such as cables, bulky objects or uneven flooring tiles or loose carpeting can all cause trips.